coin100-dao/coin100Web/README.md

 ### Post-ICO Finalization and Burning Unsold Tokens
 At the end of the ICO:
 - No more purchases allowed.
-- Any unsold tokens are burned, ensuring the supply reflects only actively held tokens plus the owner’s 3%.
+- Any unsold tokens are burned, ensuring the supply reflects only actively held tokens.

 ### Maintaining the Index Post-ICO
 After the ICO: